Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 \subsection{Gray categories}

-The three-dimensional categories considered in this article are Gray categories, the principal example being 2Cat \cite{Gray}.
+The three-dimensional categories considered in this article are Gray categories, the principal example being 2Cat \cite{Gray}, consisting of strict 2-categories, strict 2-functors, pseudonatural transformations and modifications (see Appendix \ref{2functors}).
 Although tricategories present a more general notion of a three-dimensional category, Gray categories have the advantage that their coherence data is stricter than that of a general tricategory and, consequently, the constructions are less involved.
 Note that the focus on Gray categories is only a minor restriction on the generality of the constructions, since every tricategory $T$ is triequivalent to a Gray category $\mac G$ \cite{GPS, gurski}.

 The standard definition of a Gray category \cite{GPS} is a category enriched over the monoidal category {\bf Gray}, which is constructed using the Gray tensor product.
-This one-sentence definition, which is not given precisely here, is the same as a `strict cubical tricategory', as shown by Gordon, Power and Street \cite{GPS}, see also \cite{gurski}.

-In this work, we use a different convention, namely that of a strict opcubical tricategory, which is summarised in Definition \ref{strictopcubical}.
+This one-sentence definition, which is not given precisely here, is equivalent to `strict cubical tricategory', as shown by Gordon, Power and Street \cite{GPS}, see also \cite{gurski}.
+The cubical tricategory point of view turns out to be easier to work with and so forms the starting point for the definitions in this paper.
+In actual fact, our conventions turn out to be that of a strict opcubical tricategory, the difference between cubical and opcubical being purely presentational; one can convert one to the other by interchanging left and right in the definitions.

+The main problem in presenting the definition is that the definition of a tricategory is long and complicated and is much more general than the strict version that is needed here.
+Accordingly, the definition of a tricategory in \cite{GPS} is specialised to the case of a strict opcubical tricategory in Appendix \ref{2functors}, Definition \ref{strictopcubical}.
+The definitions of functors and transformations for strict tricategories are also summarised in Appendix \ref{2functors}.
 It is worth noting that in general there are some differences between the definition of tricategory in \cite{GPS} and `algebraic tricategory' in \cite{gurski}.
 However, for strict (op)cubical tricategories, and also their functors and transformations of functors, these definitions coincide.
-The definitions of functors and transformations for strict tricategories are summarised in Appendix \ref{2functors}.

-These conceptual definitions take some work to unpack; this is done in \cite{Crans} and is summarised here, with some change in notation.
+Thus the main definition is